skiadas/WebAppsCourse/notes/templates.md

 - Ways to iterate over a list of items
 - Ways to conditionally insert a component based on a condition
-- Ways to control whether something will go through HTML escaping or not
+- Ways to control whether something will go through HTML escaping (so that a less-than symbol is not interpreted as opening a tag) or not
 - Ways to provide your own "builder" methods for performing smart tasks
 - Ways to delve deeper into an object via nested paths